 Name elements are labelled by the actual order of the names (eg, given name, second and further given name(s), surname).
-No meaning can or should be derived from the order of names.
-For example, the surname or family name may be either in the fields titled 'given name' or the 'family name' depending on the cultural naming convention that person uses.
 There may be more than one name recorded for each person.
 At least one name must be recorded.

 The person name data set adheres to the mandated data standard for person name and the NZ Government OASIS CIQ Name Profile.
 The CIQ Name Profile requires all name elements to be encoded in a form that preserves macrons and diacritics.
 UTF-8 is the minimum acceptable standard.